Renoir, Auguste

 Auguste Renoir at other exhibitions:

-At the Salon d’Automne Renoir was called ‘Président Honneur’ and ‘sociétaire’ (1905-07); in 1904 there was a retrospective of his works and in 1905+06 he partakes and was part of the commitee (R239).
-(Note: more about Renoir exhibiting at other exhitibions will follow in the future.)
+At the Salon d’Automne Renoir was called ‘Président Honneur’ and ‘sociétaire’ (1905-07); in 1904 there was a retrospective of his works and in 1905+1906 he did partake and was part of the commitee (R239).

 Characteristics of Auguste Renoir as a painter:

 Renoir is above all a portraitist (see also above).
 His most impressionist portraits are anonymous.
 Especially in commissioned portraits the pose often is more formal, being painted for ‘eternity’.
 The background is often darker, so the model comes out distinctly.
 For the black cloths Renoir often used dark purples, reds, blues and greens.
 In his early years his portraits are more traditional.
 In those pictures Renoir uses a lot of blacks, browns and greys and the brushstroke (in the face) is more smooth.
 The majority of Renoir’s portraits are women.
-More than once he paints them with a dreamy gaze and makes them more beautiful and elegant than they really were (R15, p204).
+More than once he paints them with a dreamy gaze and makes them more beautiful and elegant than they really were (R15,p204).

 In the highlights of his impressionistic paintings the leaves-filtered-sunlight is very typical (see above 3IE-1877-186; and also 2IE-1876-212 and 3IE-1877-185).
-In those pictures Renoir tries to render the momentary influence of the sunlight on the colours of the objects; typical impressionistic.
-But in the landscapes he makes, there is not often an indication of time-of-day, season or weather-conditions.
+In those pictures Renoir tried to render the momentary influence of the sunlight on the colours of the objects; typical impressionistic.
+But in the landscapes he made, there is not often an indication of time-of-day, season or weather-conditions.
 Mostly his indications of place are more approximate.
 In this sense Renoir is not a typical impressionist landscapist (see also account).

-In the 1870’s Renoir often paints the leasures of comtemporary urban live: groups of young bright shiny people in restaurants, loges, dancing-places, boating, etc. In that sense he is a painter of ‘la-joy-de-vivre’ (see above 3IE-1877-182; 7IE-1882-140; but also 1IE-1874-142; 7IE-1882-151).
-Renoir scarcely paints workers and if he does it’s more idyllic.
+In the 1870’s Renoir often painted the leasures of comtemporary urban live: groups of young bright shiny people in restaurants, loges, dancing-places, boating, etc. In that sense he is a painter of ‘la-joy-de-vivre’ (see above 3IE-1877-182; 7IE-1882-140; but also 1IE-1874-142; 7IE-1882-151).
+Renoir scarcely painted workers and if he does it’s more idyllic.

 Renoir sometimes painted (colourful) still lives (see 7IE-1882-144, 145, 156, 158, 159).
 1880 onwards nudes become an important theme is his paintings.
-By the mid-1890s Renoir starts using many reds and again blacks in his pictures (R30,p8; R31,p250), see painting Vollard below.
+By the mid-1890s Renoir started using many reds and again blacks in his pictures (R30,p8; R31,p250), see his painting of Vollard↓.

 Durand-Ruel gave Auguste Renoir prosperity and fame: